 What's in Store for Telephony?

-VoIP will continue to disrupt telecommunications, grabbing a bigger slice of the pie.
+It’s fair to assume that VoIP-based technologies and services will continue to disrupt telecommunications, grabbing a bigger slice of the pie.
 Zion Research predicts the industry to be worth above $140 billion by 2021, a huge jump from its $83 billion market value in 2015.

 "Communications is going to be one of the big ones," said former Oculus CEO Brendan Iribe on the future of VR.
 Imagine being with a friend or loved one - who's on the other side of the globe - in a virtual world and communicating with them like they're next to you.
 Facebook demoed this last year: